metrorailings/OwlBlog/content/posts/week-5-quick-insights.md

 The 49ers chewing up a lot of yardage with that outside zone rushing attack.
 I wonder if the same game plan that teams use to attack the Rams will apply here with the 49ers.

 Garoppolo has been frankly disappointing.
 Need to see him carry a game for once against a respectable team.

+Baker honestly has issues seeing open receivers.
+I wonder if throws up the middle are all the more difficult now that it's been confirmed that Baker cannot see past the line of scrimmage at times.